dbt-labs/docs.getdbt.com/website/docs/docs/deploy/job-notifications.md

 ### Set up the Slack integration

-1. From the gear menu, select **Account settings** and then select **Integrations** from the left navigation pane.
+1. From the gear menu, select **Account settings** and then select **Integrations** from the left sidebar.
 1. Locate the **OAuth** section with the Slack application and click **Link**.
    <Lightbox src="/img/docs/dbt-cloud/Link-your-Slack-Profile.png" width="75%" title="Link for the Slack app"/>

 ### Logged in to Slack
-If you are already logged in to Slack, the handover will only require allowing the app access.
-If you are a member of multiple workspaces, you can select the appropriate workspace from the dropdown menu in the upper right corner.
+If you're already logged in to Slack, the handshake only requires allowing the app access.
+If you're a member of multiple workspaces, you can select the appropriate workspace from the dropdown menu in the upper right corner.
    <Lightbox src="/img/docs/dbt-cloud/Allow-dbt-to-access-slack.png" width="75%" title="Allow dbt access to Slack"/>

 ## Logged out